University Studies (UNIV)

 International Teaching Assistants enrolled in UNIV 402B will increase their ability to speak English fluently and to listen more acutely within formal and informal contexts.
 Specifically, this course focuses on skills and strategies needed to function comfortably in the academic community as a Teaching Assistant, as well as a student and colleague.
 Students will strengthen their skills by exploring scenarios that involve asking and answering questions, conferencing with students, leading lab or classroom discussions, and other skills relevant to their academic, professional, and daily life contexts.
 Students will practice their formal communication skills in their presentation assignments throughout the semester.
 This course is required of all new ITAs who did not pass the CWRU Spoken English test and received a score that places then in UNIV 402B.
 Students must be a graduate teaching assistant and require the course based on the CWRU Spoken English Test.

-International Teaching Assistants enrolled in UNIV 402C will increase their ability to speak English fluently with advanced vocabulary in formal settings, with emphasis on presentation and instructional skills.
-Students in this class will improve their English skills to enhance their teaching assistant responsibilities, including listening attentively, reading critically, and writing e-mails, memos, and reports.
-Assignments such as these will be applicable to students' academic community and beyond, in their professional and daily life contexts.
+International Teaching Assistants and other students enrolled in UNIV 402C will increase their ability to speak English fluently with advanced vocabulary in formal settings, with emphasis on presentation communication skills.
+Students in this class will improve their English skills to enhance their comprehension of US academic and social culture.
+Assignments will be applicable to students' academic community and beyond, in their professional and daily life contexts.
 Students will practice their formal communication skills in their presentation assignments throughout the semester.
-This course is required of all new ITAs who did not pass the CWRU Spoken English test and received a score that places them in UNIV 402C.
-Students must be a graduate teaching assistant and require the course based on the CWRU Spoken English Test.
+This course is required of all new ITAs who did not pass the CWRU Spoken English test and received a score of 70 - 79 In addition, the course is open to any international student, postdoctoral visitor, or employee who may wish to enroll.

 UNIV 410.
 Teaching/Clinical Practicum.
 1 - 9 Units.